rafid29mehda/All-About-ECG/Denoising Techniques/Filtering-based denoising techniques/README.md

 ### 2. Moving Average Filter

 **What is it?**
-A moving average filter is like sliding a magic eraser over your ECG drawing, averaging nearby points to smooth out small scribbles.
+A moving average filter is like sliding a magic eraser over the ECG drawing, averaging nearby points to smooth out small scribbles.
 It takes a window of signal points, calculates their average, and uses that to replace the center point, making the signal less bumpy.

 **How does it work?**
 - **Step 1**: Choose a window size (e.g., 5 points).